Ask not what your customers can do for you; but what you can do for your customers.

 You've done the market research and asked all the right questions, and now you have a product/service you can be proud of.

 However, no matter how perfect it seems in your hands or head, once released to the market, it's subject to the keen, detailed eye of the consumer public.

 They're not to be feared.
 Instead, they're to be asked their opinion.
 What are the highs and lows of using your product, and what would they change or keep?

-Without fail, you'll find consistencies.
+Without fail, you'll find consistency.
 Maybe your load speeds left people tapping on tables and checking their watches.
-Perhaps what seemed like an intuitive interface is really a mind-boggling maze.
+Perhaps what seemed like an intuitive interface is a mind-boggling maze.

 All-in-all, now that you know – you can fix it.

 There's a reason why customer satisfaction goes hand in hand with financial performance.
 The variable is directly linked to many benefits, such as increased market share, lower costs, or higher revenue, with the backing of many studies.
 So knowing whether or not your customers are satisfied with what you offer is an indispensable asset.

 Eighty-three percent of CEOs rely on customer feedback to make business decisions.
 That this number isn't 100% is mind-boggling.
 Making loose business decisions is a losing game.